COVID-19 by the Numbers: Coronavirus Metrics From Each of Illinois' Healthcare Regions

 Region 1 (Northwest Illinois):

-Positivity rates remained steady in the region at 14.7%, as did the hospital bed availability (26.8%) and ICU bed availability (21.6%) rates.
-Hospitalizations did continue their slow decline, dropping from 240 to 238 patients on Monday.
+Positivity rates increased slightly in the region to 14.9% with hospital bed availability (25.7%) decreasing and ICU bed availability (22.7%) increasing.
+Hospitalizations did continue their slow decline, dropping from 238 to 235 patients on Tuesday.

 Region 2 (West-Central Illinois):

-After a brief increase, the positivity rate in this region dropped to 13.6% on Dec.
-4. Hospital bed availability has risen to 21.8%, and although ICU bed availability remains below the 20% threshold, it’s risen in the last two days to 15.2%.
+The positivity rate in this region remained steady at 13.6% as of Dec.
+5. Hospital bed availability has dropped slightly to 21.4%, and although ICU bed availability remains below the 20% threshold, it’s risen in the last three days to 16.2%.

 Region 3 (West Illinois):

-This region’s positivity rate continued a rapid decline on Dec.
-4, dropping to 10.5%.
-ICU bed availability, which had dropped to 10.4% last week, has increased the last three days, climbing to 13.9%.
-Overall hospitalizations have continued to drop, while hospital bed availability has increased in the last three days.
+After a continued decline, this region’s positivity rate increased by 0.1% Dec.
+5, rising to 10.6%.
+ICU bed availability, which had dropped to 10.4% last week, has increased the last four days, climbing to 15.4%.
+Overall hospitalizations have continued to drop, while hospital bed availability has increased in the last four days.

 Region 4 (Southwest Illinois):